This policy sets out the process and requirements for naming Victorian government schools, school campuses, buildings and spaces.

 - The department’s naming processes must be followed for naming schools, school campuses, and school buildings and spaces.

-- School and campus names must reflect the key principles under the , outlined briefly in the .
+- School and campus names must reflect the key principles under the Naming rules for places in Victoria — Statutory requirements for naming roads, features and localities 2016 (naming , outlined briefly in the Quick guide for schools .

 - Appropriate naming is essential to identify locations for managing emergencies and delivering goods and services.

 - The Minister for Education is the naming authority under the Education Training and Reform Act 2006.
 This applies to the naming of schools and school campuses.

 - School names must accurately reflect the school’s educational and service provision.

 The naming processes in this policy and the associated guidelines on the Guidance tab must be followed to ensure the consistent naming of new and established schools, campuses, and school buildings and spaces.
 Appropriate naming is essential for identifying locations in emergencies and delivering goods and services.